w3c/wai-curricula/content/designer/multimedia-and-animations.md

   * methods to turn on and off the alternatives
 * evaluate the need for designing custom media players and select existing media players with support for accessibility where possible
 * describe approaches to design media player controls that:
-  * have descriptive names
+  * provide keyboard support
-  * are operable by keyboard
+  * make the keyboard focus indicator visible
-  * are easy to find
+  * provide clear lables
-  * are always reachable for users
+  * have sufficient contrast between colors for text, controls, and backgrounds (

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Show examples of description of visual information.
 Emphasize how these alternatives describe the visual information (including text) for people who cannot see the videos.
 Explain that different standards and policies may refer to description of visual information using different terms, such as audio description, video description, and described videos.
 Explain that defining the methods to turn on and off the description is a designers' responsibility, whereas providing the description is a responsibility shared with the content author.
 * Show examples of captions.
-Explain that captions are alternatives for people who cannot hear the audio, and that they are useful in other situations.
+Explain that captions are a synchronized text version of the speech and non-speech audio information needed to understand the content.
+Explain that different standards and policies may refer to captions using different terms, such as subtitles.
+Explain that defining the methods to turn on and off the description is a designers' responsibility, whereas providing the description is a responsibility shared with the content author.
 Explain that determining where to place captions is a designers' responsibility, whereas providing such captions is a responsibility shared with the content author.
 * Show examples of text transcripts.
-Explain that transcripts are alternatives for people who cannot hear the audio information and for people who cannot see the visual information.
-Explain that allocating the necessary space for the transcripts is a designers' responsibility, whereas providing such transcripts is a responsibility shared with the content author.
+Explain that transcripts are a text version of the speech and non-speech audio information needed to understand the content.
+Explain that defining the placement and spacing for the transcripts is a designers' responsibility, whereas providing the transcripts is a responsibility shared with the content author.
 * Show examples of sign language.
 Explain that sign language is essential for people who are deaf and who do not understand written language well.
 Explain that defining the methods to enable and disable sign language is a designers' responsibility, whereas providing the sign language interpretation is a responsibility shared with the content author.
 * Show examples of accessible and inaccessible media players.
 Emphasize that it is generally more reliable to use an existing media player with support for accessibility than to designing one from scratch.
-Explain how accessible media player controls have appropriate contrast ratios, are operable by keyboard, and are easy to find.
-Emphasize that users need to be able to reach the controls even when the media is playing.
+Emphasize how accessible media players are operable by keyboard, make keyboard focus visible, have clear labels, have appropriate contrast ratios, and are easy to find.
+For an overview on skills needed to develop a media player, expected functionality, and existing players, see the resource Making Audio and Video Media Accessible, [Media players](/media/av/player/).

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students what description, captions, transcripts, and sign language mean in the context of accessible media content.
 Assess how students define alternatives to multimedia content.
-* Practical &mdash; Give students pieces of multimedia content and ask them to define the user experiences for the alternatives of those contents.
+* Practical &mdash; Give students pieces of multimedia content and ask them to define the user experiences for the alternatives of those pieces.
 Assess how students define placement, interactions, and methods to turn the alternatives on and off.

 {% include excol.html type="end" %}